-Our products are very easy to install which makes them available to many DIY enthusiasts.
+Our products are very easy to install which makes them a product of choice to many DIY enthusiasts.
 We can advise you by phone if necessary.

 We offer the possibility of performing the installation for you.
 We have our license from the Régie du Bâtiment du Québec.
 As each installation is different, the price varies for each situation.
+We also partner with professional installers.
 Contact one of our advisors to discuss it.

 It is also possible to combine a pair of Vento A50 and an A30 Duo in the case of a residence of less than 1,500 square feet and less than 1,500 square feet.